Tencent/MMKV/OpenHarmony/MMKV/README.md

 * DevEco Studio NEXT Developer Beta1 (5.0.3.100) or later.

 ### Installation via OHPM:
-This is the fastest and recommanded way to add MMKV to your project.
+This is the fastest and recommended way to add MMKV to your project.
 ```bash
 ohpm install @tencent/mmkv
 ```